 The Pickle Science and Technology Research Program is dedicated to advancing knowledge and technologies for improving production and quality of pickled vegetables.
 The program provides research, technical service and training to assist suppliers and manufacturers of all types of acidified and fermented vegetables.
 Particular emphasis of the program is to apply science-based principles obtained through research to improve commercial pickled vegetable production operations and product quality.

 The Protein Chemistry Research Program is dedicated to challenges in protein and peptide chemistry, and relating chemistry and structure to functionality.
-It also emphasizes proteomics, pro- and pre-biotics, biactivities of nutraceutical natural extracts and food components, value-added uses of industry by/co-products; edible films and coatings of fruits, vegetables, and meat and irradiation to preserve food and enhance food safety.
+It also emphasizes proteomics, pro- and pre-biotics, biactivities of peptides, nutraceutical natural extracts and food components, value-added uses of industry by/co-products and new and innovative food product development; edible films and coatings of fruits, vegetables, and meat for extending shelf-life; nanotechnology, electrostatic spray, and irradiation to preserve food and enhance food safety.
 The focus is in delivering sound chemistry-based technology for new and innovative ingredients to have health benefits.

 The Rheology and Sensory Research Program mission is to conduct both basic and applied research addressing the challenges that face the food industry with respect to the sensory quality of foods.
 This program is directed to provide basic information to the US food industry so that food quality can be optimized.
 The program focuses on the evaluation of processes and their effects on sensory quality, the development of sensory and instrumental methodologies for reliably evaluating sensory characteristics of foods, and the understanding of the relationship between consumer acceptance and sensory properties of foods.